Source-Free Domain Adaptation for SSVEP-based Brain-Computer Interfaces: Method

 The adaptation is continued separately for each $\lambda$ until convergence that is controlled with the overall silhouette clustering score $m^{(t)}(\lambda)$.
 It is terminated, if the minimization of $\mathcal{L}_{{total}}^{(t)}(\lambda)$ does not yield a sufficient improvement in the clustering score compared to the previous iteration $m^{(t-1)}(\lambda)$ over $B$ consecutive trials.
 At each trial of an iteration $t$, the adaptation is started with the DNN's weights $\matr{w}^{(t-1)}$ of the previous iteration $t-1$.
-The reason for using these multiple trials is that the weights converge to a different state at each trial because of the randomness caused by the dropout layers.
+The reason for using these multiple trials (applied when the DNN contains dropout layers) is that the weights converge to a different state at each trial because of the randomness caused by the dropout layers.
 Also note that $J$ epochs are employed for stable training at each iteration.
-The outline of our adaptation algorithm is given in Algorithm \ref{alg:adaptation}.

 Lastly, prediction confidences have been shown to be useful in the unsupervised learning literature \cite{cvpr_uda_pseudo}, \cite{confidence2}.
 We also take into account the confidence aspect in our method, because each instance is clustered with varying degrees of confidence; while some instances are clustered well, others are not.
-Therefore, we use the psuedo-lables of only those instances which are clustered well with positive silhouette values $m_i^\lambda$.
-The reason behind this approach is that an instance having a negative silhouette score implies that there exists a cluster closer to this instance than the cluster it is attributed to.
-Hence, instances having negative silhouette scores are more likely to be misclassified.
+Therefore, we use the pseudo-labels of only those instances that are clustered well with positive silhouette values $m_i^\lambda$.
+The reason behind this approach is that an instance with a negative silhouette score implies that there exists a cluster closer to this instance than the cluster it is attributed to.
+Hence, instances with negative silhouette scores are more likely to be misclassified.
 To avoid updating the DNN using the pseudo-labels that are likely to be incorrect, we update with only the pseudo-labels of the instances having a positive silhouette score.
-The details of our confidence study as well as all the other implementation details are given in Appendix.
+We set $\delta=0.05$, $\beta=0.001$, $B=3$, $J=50$, and $\Lambda=\{0, 0.2, 0.4, 0.6, 0.8, 1\}$.
+All implementation details, including {the glossary of parameters (Glossary \ref{table:parameters})} and the algorithmic outline of our adaptation method (Algorithm \ref{alg:adaptation}), are provided in the Appendix.